-Vanderbilt University Medical Center, including its hospitals, subsidiaries and affiliates (collectively, VUMC), is committed to the highest standards of ethics, honesty, and integrity in pursuit of its mission of education, research, patient care, and public service.
+Vanderbilt University Medical Center, including its hospitals, subsidiaries, and owned affiliates (collectively, VUMC), is committed to the highest standards of ethics, honesty, and integrity in pursuit of its mission of education, research, patient care, and public service.
 All individuals who participate in the work and mission of VUMC are expected to adhere to this Code of Conduct.
-This includes all directors, officers, clinicians, staff, representatives, delegated entities, contractors, vendors, and volunteers of VUMC or of any VUMC subsidiary or affiliate that adopts this Code of Conduct (collectively, Workforce Members).
-Consistent with other VUMC policies and procedures, the Code of Conduct provides guidance for VUMC Workforce Members and sets forth our commitment to good practices and following the law.
+This includes all directors, officers, clinicians, staff, non-employed providers with medical staff privileges, representatives, delegated entities, contractors, vendors, and volunteers of VUMC or of any VUMC subsidiary or affiliate that adopts this Code of Conduct.
+Consistent with other VUMC policies, the Code of Conduct sets forth our commitment to good practices and following the law.

-Following this Code of Conduct will help you do the right thing.
-It also protects you and the VUMC community.
-You are encouraged to talk with your supervisor if something is not clear.
-The Office of Compliance & Corporate Integrity is always available to assist you.
+Following this Code of Conduct helps you do the right thing.
+It also protects you and everyone involved with VUMC’s mission.
+You are encouraged to talk with your supervisor or main VUMC business contact if you have a concern.
+The Office of Compliance & Corporate Integrity (OCCI) is always available to help address questions and concerns.

 Compliance with the Law